DarrelASandbox/playground-java/abdul-bari/README.md

 In Java, every object has an implicit monitor lock (or mutex), and a thread can lock or unlock it by using synchronized methods or blocks.
 Only one thread can hold the object's monitor at a time.

+Here, the object itself assumes responsibility for mutual exclusion, which can be achieved using object orientation.
+The complete mechanism resides within the object.
+The read and write methods, the data, and the blocked queue all belong to the shared object, as they can be accessed by any thread at a given time.
+In this setup, Java ensures that only one thread has access at a time.

 ![multithreading_monitor](src/_00diagrams/multithreading_monitor.png)

 ### Race Condition

 A race condition occurs when two or more threads can access shared data and at least one thread modifies it, causing unpredictable behavior.
 Race conditions can be avoided using various synchronization mechanisms like `synchronized` blocks, Locks, Semaphores, etc.

+There is a single producer thread and multiple consumer threads.
+The consumers do not execute simultaneously; they operate in a round-robin fashion.
+When the count is zero, it's the producer's turn; when the count is not zero, it's the consumers' turn.
+Since there is more than one consumer, any consumer can access the resource.
+The `notify` method can unblock any thread, as they may not be in a specific order.
+The race condition occurs when one thread is accessing the shared resource while all others are blocked.
+Once the active thread has completed its work, it informs the other threads, and any of them may access the object, much like in a race.
+In the scenario described above, the count method is used to control this race condition, which can be avoided through inter-thread synchronization.

 ### Inter-Thread Communication